robstoll/atrium/.github/CONTRIBUTING.md

 ## Pull Request Checklist
 Make sure you can check every item on the following list before you create a pull request:
-- [ ] your pull request is based on the [latest commit on master](https://github.com/robstoll/atrium/commits/master)
+- [ ] your pull request is rebased on the [latest commit on master](https://github.com/robstoll/atrium/commits/master)
 - [ ] your pull request should ideally consists of one small commit.
 If not then make sure
-     - [ ] it cannot be split up in several pull requests
+     - [ ] it cannot be split up in several pull requests.
-     - [ ] your commits are meaningful to others - e.g. do not include temporary commits like `before lunch`.
+     - [ ] your commits are meaningful to others - e.g. do not include temporary commits like `before lunch`;
      [Squash commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#_squashing) where appropriate.

 Once you have created and submitted your pull request, then make sure: